Leaky Roof Gastropub

 Restaurant in Portland, Oregon, U.S.

-The Leaky Roof Gastropub, or Leaky Roof Gastro Pub, is a restaurant in Portland, Oregon, United States.
+The Leaky Roof Gastropub, or Leaky Roof Gastro Pub, was a restaurant in Portland, Oregon, United States.
 Established as a food cart in the 1940s, the brick and mortar restaurant has operated in the Goose Hollow neighborhood since 1947.
+It closed permanently in July 2026.

 Description

-The Leaky Roof Gastropub (nicknamed "Leaky" or "The Roof") operates in the Goose Hollow neighborhood.
-The interior has wood floors and the dining room has a wood-burning stove.
-The gastropub's food menu features British and Irish cuisine, and has included burgers with truffle fries, a chicken Caesar salad, fish and chips with cod, Guinness beef stew, and shepherd's pie, as well as beer, coffee, and wine.
-Brunch options include Belgian waffles, eggs Benedict, fried chicken, and rosemary-garlic biscuits and gravy, with drinks like bloody marys and Irish coffee.
-The Leaky Roof also offers happy hour.
-According to Willamette Week, the restaurant has an "official-looking road sign pointing the way".
+The Leaky Roof Gastropub (nicknamed "Leaky" or "The Roof") operated in the Goose Hollow neighborhood.
+The interior had wood floors and the dining room had a wood-burning stove.
+The gastropub's food menu featured British and Irish cuisine, and included burgers with truffle fries, a chicken Caesar salad, fish and chips with cod, Guinness beef stew, and shepherd's pie, as well as beer, coffee, and wine.
+Brunch options included Belgian waffles, eggs Benedict, fried chicken, and rosemary-garlic biscuits and gravy, with drinks like bloody marys and Irish coffee.
+The Leaky Roof also offered happy hour.
+According to Willamette Week, the restaurant had an "official-looking road sign pointing the way".

 History

 The business originally operated as a food cart in the 1940s.
 The brick and mortar restaurant opened in 1947.
-Since then, the space has been remodeled but the bars and floors are original.
-Seamus Blaney is the owner.
-The restaurant has hosted an open mic night.
+The space was later remodeled but the original bars and floors were kept.
+Seamus Blaney was the owner.
+The restaurant hosted an open mic night.

+The restaurant closed permanently in July 2026.